yoav-klein/grocery/README.md

 ## Features
+* Delete list
+* Edit list
 * Mark check - when a user marks an item as checked, it is still there for a while, so it's apparent that someone bought it.
+* Current list item history - a user clicks on an item in the current list page, and a popup pops with a small chat and history

 ## Tasks
+* UI polishing
 * Error handling in backend
-* UI polishing
 * Localization - languages
+* Delete and edit list

 ## Leftovers
 ---